Terraxel99/psql-url-type-extension/README.md

 - The control file which contains informations about the extension such as version, location, description, ... .
 - SQL file which contains the functions definitions, casts, and more ... .
 - C file containing the code which will define the behaviour of the extension.
 This is the core of the extension.

-Additionally, a Makefile can be created in order to make the compilation process way easier and smoother, which we also included.
+- Makefile to make the compilation process way easier and smoother.

-Here is the structure of our project
+Here is the structure of our project :

 ```bash
 project